24 each medium Anaheim peppers

 Dip each pepper in the batter, turning to coat completely.
 Drop peppers a few at a time into hot oil and deep fry for 4-6 minutes.
 Drain on paper towels.

 Pour 2 ounces sauce on each of 12 serving plates.
 Place two peppers on sauce.
-Garnish with cilantro sprigs and Asiago cheese.
+Garnish with cilantro sprigs and asiago.